-Nigeria is the most popolous country in Africa and has a population that is composed by many ethnic groups.
-The country is rich in its nature resources, but is characterized by many years of severe corruption.
+Nigeria is the most populated country in Africa and has a population that is composed by many ethnic groups.
+The country is rich in its natural resources, but is characterized by many years of severe corruption.
 Nigeria is a member of both the British Commonwealth and the African Union.
-Nigeria is one of the oldest places, where human existence have been found.
-Nigeria was declared independent from Great Britain, 1 October 1960 and Nigerias flag was raised for the first time.
-A Nigerian student won the competition about making a national flag.
+Archeological research found bones that could date back the human existence in Nigeria by 13,000 years.
+Nigeria was declared independent from Great Britain, October 1, 1960 and Nigeria’s flag was raised for the first time.
+A Nigerian student won a competition about making a national flag.
 Green for arable farming and white as a symbol for unity and peace.

-The south part of Nigeria consists of lowland tropical climate and rainforrests, where the north part consists of plains of savannah.
+The south part of Nigeria consists of lowland tropical climate and rainforrests, while the northern part consists of plains and savannah.
 The country has significant oil and gas resources – the extraction of oil has temporarily resulted in severe and serious environment issues.
-However, Nigeria is fighting with escalating deforestation and desertification in the north part of the country.
+However, Nigeria is fighting the escalating deforestation and desertification in the north part of the country.
 Oil money is pouring into the treasury, but they are also gushing out again and UNDP is estimating that 70 % of the population is under the poverty line.
-The money in Nigeria often ends up in the wrong hands, the inflation is double numbered.
-Wasteful overspending is happening side by side with poverty.
+The money in Nigeria often ends up in the wrong hands, the inflation is double numbered as wasteful overspending is happening side by side with the poverty.

 The regime: Nigeria is a federal republic, where the president is a state and government boss and a commander for the army.
 In spite of the democracy in the country was strengthened with the downfall of the military dictatorship in 1999, Nigeria is still counted as an authoritarian regime country.
 Corruption characterizes big parts of the society.
 There are great political, ethnic and religious contradictions in the country, which have over 250 different populations

 Disagreements are particularly linked to the control of resources and political influences.